To make sure that you are prepared for the start of the semester, we have gathered some important next steps and resources.

 Important Next Steps

-Prior to starting your first semester, log in to the Self-Service Center to accept your financial aid award.
+Prior to starting your first semester, log in to the Self-Service to accept your financial aid award.
 You can do this by selecting the Student tab followed by Student Financial Records.
 Then choose Financial Aid and select Award/Award By Aid Year.
 If you are unable to see this tab, please click on Terms and Conditions and accept (Consent to Enrollment Terms and Conditions).

 It's important you complete the Terms and Conditions of Enrollment and the Family Educational Rights and Privacy Act of 1974 (FERPA) forms online.
 FERPA is a federal law that is designed to protect the privacy of and limit access to the education records of students.
 FERPA identifies the following privacy rights of students.
 Check out the video to learn how to sign the FERPA form online.
 This is mandatory for all students and must be done prior to the start of the semester.